EMK2473/MiddleItem/README.md

 - [Tests Commands](#tests-commands)
 - [Questions](#questions)
 ## Description
-The MiddleItem program reads a sequence of up to 9 positive integers from user input.
-It outputs the middle value of the input list.
-The input ends when a negative number is entered or after 9 integers.
-If more than 9 integers are input, the program will display an error message.
+The MiddleItem program reads a sequence of up to 9 positive integers from user input, terminated by a negative number or until the array is filled.
+The program then outputs either the middle item if the number of inputs is odd, or the two middle items if the number of inputs is even.
+If more than 9 numbers are entered, the program outputs an error message.

 ## Installation Requirements
 Ensure you have Java Development Kit (JDK) installed on your system.
 You can download it from [Oracle](https://www.oracle.com/java/technologies/downloads/) or use a package manager like Homebrew for macOS or apt-get for Linux.